 When I was a child, my self-esteem and self-worth were extremely low, and I did not believe that I was intelligent enough to succeed in university.
-My first attempt at university was right after high school, but my drinking and self-destructive behavior took control, and I quit after two months.
+My first attempt at university was right after high school, but my drinking and self-destructive behaviour took control, and I quit after two months.
 After years of therapy and successful employment, I decided it was time to pursue my dream of obtaining a university degree.
 When I reapplied to university 24 years later, I was fearful and uncertain of my acceptance.
 To my amazement, Western University accepted me…and I was overjoyed!

 My childhood was extremely traumatic, and school was a safe haven for me.
 I loved being there.
 It was a place where I could forget about my troubles and I loved learning new ideas.
 It was this love of learning and my dream of becoming all that I was meant to be that brought me back to education.
 Being a single mother, I knew that it was imperative that I be a positive role model for my son.

 I am currently in my final semester of a 4-year BA Political Science degree.
-It is my dream to one day to represent my community, Moose Factory, or the First Nations community as a whole, in the legal or educational profession.
+It is my dream to one day represent my community, Moose Factory, or the First Nations community as a whole, in the legal or educational profession.

 The impact that university has had on me has been wonderful in so many ways – from helping me to believe in myself more, to the pure enjoyment of all that I am learning.